Fulton County Bail Bonds Service

 Now to quickly wrap up on how a person can post bail in Fulton County Georgia.
 When somebody is captured, he or she is first taken to a police headquarters and the suspects’ data (name, address, birthday, appearance) is recorded and past criminal record is checked.
 The cop takes the suspect’s fingerprints and photo (mug shot).
 The suspect gets to make a phone call and then is put in a prison cell.

-For less genuine unlawful acts, a suspect may be permitted to post bail instantly.
-Something else, the suspect will need to hold up (typically under 48 hours) for the judge to figure out whether the person is qualified for bail or not and at what cost.
+For less genuine unlawful acts, a suspect may be permitted to get bailed out of jail almost instantly.
+Something else, the suspect will need to hold up and wait in jail (typically under 48 hours) for the judge to figure out whether the person is qualified for pretrial jail release or not and at what cost.

 The amount of bail money in Fulton County relies on upon the seriousness of the wrong doing but also on whether the judge is lenient or strict.
-Different states have different bail charges.
+Different states have different charges and so does each individual county within the state of Georgia.
 For instance, in another major metro area in the U.S., the usual bail charges are $25,000 for rape and $100,000 for murder.

-In deciding the bail, a Fulton County judge may consider the respondent’s criminal record (if any), his or her history of appearing for past court appearances, binds to the group, whether the suspect is a threat to others and some other worries that may be raised by the opposition lawyer.
+In deciding the bail, the judge may consider the respondent’s criminal record (if any), his or her history of appearing for past court appearances, ties to the community, whether the suspect is a threat to others and some other worries that may be raised by the opposition lawyer.
 This is usually decided during the initial bail hearing.